WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 * [28 June 2019](#date-28-june-2019)
 * [17 June 2019](#date-17-june-2019)

+### Date: 17 October 2019

+#### Who did you help this week?

+* write a Vaccinesa strategy in UK and share it with my friends

+#### Who helped you this week?

+* ST and Kate helped me for the Michaelmas Term monitoring
+* AP and ST helped me to my address proof
+* Anujan introduced his work and showed me around Cambridge

+#### What did you achieve?

+* finished a demo of checklist and coverletter for our RR
+* start to do some exercise (such as yoga and jogging)
+* practice writing functions using python（ I'm not very good at this.）
+* made a Vaccines plan for myself

+#### What did you struggle with?

+*  debug in pythpon

+#### What would you like to work on next week?

+* Work on RR
+* realize an practical ideal using Python

+#### Where do you need help from Kirstie?

+* modify my checklist and coverletter demo and refueling together for our RR

+_________
 ### Date: 02 October 2019

 #### Who did you help this week?